 Q. When I convert my regular IRA to a Roth IRA, do I have to pay the taxes all at once?

 A. Yes.
 You're required to report the entire conversion income in the year of conversion.
-For conversions occurring in 1998, the income could have been spread out over several years, but that option is no longer available.
+There was a one-time option to spread out conversion income when Roth IRAs first came out in 1998, but that option is no longer available.